phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 * Purpose 3: Help users to become voters.

-Some users will form the strong party core and engage in expanding and growing the party
+In their journey some users will acquire the status of party member and some other will form the strong party core and engage in expanding and growing the party

 ### Increasing participation : We design mechanisms that are optimal for different groups of participants.
 Why?